-Please note that if no fault is found, or no repair needed, you will be liable for the cost of the callout.
-You will also be liable for the cost of a call out fee if you tell a contractor, you will be home and are not there to meet them.
+Please note that if no fault is found, or no repair needed, you may be found liable for the cost of the callout.
+You may also be liable for the cost of a call out fee if you tell a contractor, you will be home and are not there to meet them.